Topological cyclic homology via the norm: When do we have relative cyclotomic structures?

-One application of the perspective of $THH$ as the $S^{1}$-norm is the construction of $TC$-like functors built from $\AN_e^{S^1} R$, which we discuss in this section.
-The authors previously believed that $\AN_e^{S^1}$ could in general be endowed with a cyclotomic structure.
-However, except for very special choices for $A$ (such as $A=S$), this is not correct due to the subtleties of the behavior of the derived functor of change of universe on commutative ring orthogonal spectra, q.v.
+One application of the perspective of $THH$ as the $S^{1}$-norm is the construction of relative versions of $TR$ and $TC$ built from $\AN_e^{S^1} R$, which we discuss in this section.
+In previous drafts, the authors asserted that $\AN_e^{S^1}$ could in general be endowed with cyclotomic structure or op-pre-cyclotomic structures.
+However, as explained below, except for very special choices for $A$ (such as $A=S$), this is not correct.
+Some of the difficulties arise from subtleties of the behavior of the derived functor of change of universe on commutative ring orthogonal spectra, q.v.
 Example~\ref{ex:Isux} above and Example~\ref{ex:Usux} below.
+Other difficulties arise from a basic incompatibility of diagonal maps, as we will explain.

+We begin with an example due to Lars Hesselholt that illustrates the impossibility of a general construction of a nontrivial cyclotomic structure.

+\begin{example} Suppose that we could construct $p$-cyclotomic structures for general $R$ and $A$, and that the expected naturality holds.
+Then in particular we would have a commutative diagram of ring orthogonal spectra

+where $(-)^{tC_p}$ denotes the Tate construction.
+Passing to homotopy groups yields a commutative diagram of graded rings

+where $S_{\bF_p}$ denotes the symmetric algebra and $\Gamma_{\bF_p}$ the divided power algebra.
+One then concludes that the composite of the top horizontal map and the righthand vertical map must be zero in positive degrees. \end{example}

-Although $\AN_{e}^{S^{1}}$ does not generally have a cyclotomic structure, it does naturally have an op-precyclotomic structure in $A_{S^{1}}$-modules: the geometric fixed point functor $\Phi^H$ is lax symmetric monoidal, and therefore gives rise to a functor
+In order to understand the situation better, we now describe a natural op-precyclotomic structure on $A_{S^1}$.
+The geometric fixed point functor $\Phi^H$ is lax symmetric monoidal, and therefore gives rise to a functor

 when $H$ is normal in $G$.
 In the case of a finite subgroup $C_n < S^1$, for an $A_{S^{1}}$-module $X$, we have that $\Phi^{C_n} X$ is an orthogonal $S^1/C_n$-spectrum and a module over $\Phi^{C_{n}}A_{S^{1}}$.
 In fact, it is a module over $A_{S^1/C_n}$.